Conditional flow matching for physics-constrained inverse problems with finite training data: Details of the architecture for the velocity networks and training hyperparameters

-\paragraph{Additional details regarding training} \Cref{tab:training-hyper-parameters} provides details of the training-related hyper-parameters we use to train the velocity networks for the various experiments. \Cref{tab:compute_cost_breakdown} provides an estimate of the wall times, which serves as a proxy for the computational cost, for completing 100 training iterations of the velocity network for the various examples presented in \Cref{sec:results} and the type of resource used for training.
+\paragraph{Additional details regarding training velocity networks} \Cref{tab:training-hyper-parameters} provides details of the training-related hyper-parameters we use for the various experiments. \Cref{tab:compute_cost_breakdown} provides an estimate of the wall times, which serves as a proxy for the computational cost, for completing 100 training iterations of the velocity network for the various examples presented in \Cref{sec:results} and the type of resource used for training.
 We only report the time necessary for training because sampling times are a very small fraction of the total wall time for training.